healeycodes/hoot-language/README.md

 <br>

-It uses (mostly-typed) Python 3.8 and no additional libraries.
+Hoot uses (mostly-typed) Python 3.8 and no additional libraries.

 Run the integration tests with `python test_hoot.py`.
 It should also pass `mypy .` with no issues.